 This was a difficult task, as evidenced by his diary: "How to get rid of me at this Post seems now the main object of Tom, Dick, and Harry so that those who may come after me can the more easily be bribed or threatened into silence and acquiesce in the plans on foot to cheat & destroy the Indians."

-Taliaferro encouraged the Dakota to rely less on hunting and more on farming as a response to their difficulties in hunting at that time.
-However, most Dakota people were not willing to do so, as they considered farming the way of the white men.
+Taliaferro encouraged the Dakota to rely less on hunting and farming to respond to their difficulties in hunting at that time.
+However, most Dakota people were unwilling to do so, as they considered farming the way of the white men.
 Chief Little Crow once told Taliaferro there was "no sugar in your mouth." for his honesty and his record of not making promises that he could not keep.